| Friday April 3, 2015 - The death toll rises after Al-Shaabab attack on

 to bring to justice those responsible for

+this barbaric act."
 The US government has also condemned the attack and a

 statement from